Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

 \subsection{The HK model}

-The baseline HK model \cite{krause2000, HK_model} is a discrete-time synchronous BCM on an unweighted and undirected graph (with no self-edges or multi-edges).
-At each time $t$, we update the opinion of each node $i$ by calculating
+The baseline HK model \cite{krause2000, HK_model} is a discrete-time synchronous BCM on a time-independent, unweighted, and undirected graph $G = (V,E)$ with no self-edges or multi-edges.\footnote{The HK model was examined initially on a fully-mixed population \cite{HK_model}, but we use its extension to networks (see, e.g., \cite{fortunato2005, parasnis_hegselmann-krause_2018, schawe2021_HK_networks}) as our ``baseline HK model''.} At each time $t$, we update the opinion of each node $i$ by calculating